elnexreal/elnexreal/README.md

 ## About me

-<h2>Im a student from Buenos Aires, Argentina.
+Im a student from Buenos Aires, Argentina.
 I'm currently studying in high school and i would like to study sofware engineering in the university.<br/>
-I like everything related to technology and i'm also interested in music production.</h2>
+I like everything related to technology and i'm also interested in music production.

 ### What i've worked with